ringcentral/ringcentral-javascript/react-and-redux-style-guide/README.md

 });
 ```

-## # Do not use `createSelector` to create a selector for data that should not be cached in it
+## # Do not use `createSelector` to create selectors for frequently changed data or to access big parts of the state
 > Reason: `createSelector` uses memoization to keep selector results.
-When selector results change too often or remain the same, using `createSelector` may lead to performance issues.
+If you access big parts of the state, these parts are very likely to change on every action, in this case `createSelector` may lead to performance issues due to lots of useless caching operations.
 ```typescript
 // BAD
 export const settingsStoreSelector = createSelector(